jamesgoodwin/Foursquare-Android-Client/README.md

 Displays results for locations using the Foursquare API

 ### Requirements
-- Android Studio 2.3.2 and API 25 build tools installed
+- Android Studio 2.3.2 and API 25 build tools and libraries installed

 ### Run instructions
 1. Build the project using gradle `./gradlew build`